Beginners Guide To SEO

 - Don’t forget to do link exchanges naturally

 - Don’t target the wrong keywords

 - Share your content on social media and online forums

 - Don’t overload your pages with too many affiliate links

 - Ensure to update your old content frequently

 - Ensure your site structure is set properly

 - Increase your CTR (Click Through Rates) by ensuring your titles are appealing, enticing, interesting and have high emotional keyword market value.
-Use power words (such as Top 10, Ultimate, Effective, Best, Super, Easy, Complete, Outstanding, Strong, How To, etc)
+Use power words (such as Top 10, Ultimate, Effective, Best, Super, Easy, Outstanding, What, Why, How To, etc)

 - Break your text into smaller paragraphs